 Local Zen centers offer many ongoing programs to support your practice.
 From meditation instruction and regular practice, to retreats, talks and workshops.
 Contact your local Zen center for a complete list of programs.

-Sangha weekends, usually centered around a traditional Buddhist celebration, such as Buddha’s Birthday.
+Sangha weekends, We come together at Providence Zen Center as a sangha to celebrate Buddha’s Birthday in the spring, Founder’s Day in early August, and Buddha’s Enlightenment in December.
 These weekends offer ceremonies, workshops and community meetings, and are a great opportunity to meet other Zen practitioners, and spend time with teachers and friends.

 Kyol Che retreats are periods of intensive meditation practice, ranging from one week to three months in length.
 These retreats offer a precious opportunity to look deeply into your life.
 These summer and winter retreats occur at Diamond Hill Zen Monastery in Rhode Island, as well as at locations in Europe, Korea, and Hong Kong.